Carlos Yebra Lopez

 1. What’s your story?
 How did you get into all these languages?

-Spanish is my native language and since I was born close to Catalonia, Catalan was also part and parcel of my everyday life during my childhood (e.g. I would watch TV series or read comics in Catalan).
+Spanish is my first language and since I was born close to Catalonia, Catalan was also part and parcel of my everyday life during my childhood (e.g. I would watch TV series or read comics in Catalan).
 I came into contact with Judeo-Spanish while pursuing Holocaust Studies in Israel and got hooked on it mostly because of the wide variety of linguistic influences I was able to recognize within a single sentence (French, Turkish, Hebrew...) and how each of them was a window into a fascinating period of History.
 I studied English and French in Primary and Secondary school, but did not get proficient in any of them until a couple of linguistic stays in Cambridge and Paris/Charleroi.
 The one I did in Cambridge left an indelible impression on me, since I was fortunate enough to meet an excellent teacher who exposed me to the cultural, political and social ramifications and subtleties of

 language like never before.
 I began to find learning languages more and more interesting and since I was majoring in Philosophy at that time, I decided to start learning German in order to read Nietzsche in the original version!
 Step by step, all of this translated into new career and personal prospects, which made me take the plunge and decide to take it to the next level: learning somewhere between five and ten languages.
-Thus, when I travelled to Serbia shortly afterwards I began learning the local language so as to understand a famous philosopher (Slavoj Zizek) in his own terms (his native language is actually Slovenian, but he did learn Serbian at high school, since he was born in Yugoslavia and it was common to do so back then).
+Thus, when I travelled to Serbia shortly afterwards I began learning the local language so as to understand a famous philosopher (Slavoj Žižek) in his own terms (his first language is actually Slovenian, but he did learn Serbian at high school, since he was born in Yugoslavia and it was common to do so back then).
 Then, as a Fulbright scholar during my time at

 Missouri Western University, I met a very nice group of Brazilians.
 We became friends fairly soon and that got me interested in learning Brazilian so that I could get some of the frequent in-jokes they were cracking.
 Italian has always struck me as a very elegant language and since my previous